 - Pronouns.
 Pronouns are words that replace nouns.
 The pronouns you choose to refer to your brand have a big effect on your tone of voice.
 If you want to position yourself as a group of people, use the first person ‘we’.
 The third person (like ‘Wordtracker’) is more detached and isolated, and positions you as a professional company.

 - Contractions.
 Contraction is a shortened form of a word or group of words.
 They are usually formed of two words combined into one.
-Most people use contractions in casual texts, but avoid them in formal language, especially when writing for professional or academic purposes like writing thesis, dissertations or research papers.
+Most people use contractions in casual texts, but avoid them in formal language.
 The common examples of contractions are ‘you’re’, ‘isn’t’, ‘let’s’, etc. When it comes to your tone of voice, using contraction will make you sound more relaxed, casual, and accessible.
 If you want to stay formal and precise, avoid using them.
 When speaking to the audience through the writing, you can use either second person ‘you’ or the third person ‘customers’ or ‘clients’.
 The third person is more abstract, whereas the second person is more engaging and personal.

 - Clichés.
 Clichés are overused expressions, sentences or phrases that express a common or popular idea.
 Some words that were once new buzzwords are now overused and outdated clichés.
 Words like ‘solution’, ‘passionate’, ‘leverage’, and ‘impactful’ do speak to the point, but if you use them, you’ll end up sounding like everyone else in the industry.
 Try to fund synonyms or rephrase your point, it might take some time and effort, but having your unique and different voice is worth it.